mjul/rust-metaprogramming-lab/README.md

 ## Project Structure

 ### `metamodel`
-This is the Cargo crate with the meta-model and the compilers.
-It must be in a separate crate since Rust macros are compiler extentions, so they must be compile in a whole compile-unit before they can be used.
+This is the crate with the meta-model types.

 ### `metamodel_macros`
 This is the Cargo crate with the meta-model macros.
 It must be in a separate crate since Rust procedural macros (`proc_macro`) are compiler extentions, so they must be compile in a whole compile-unit before they can be used.

+This kind of crate can only export the macro functions, hence the types used are in the crate mentioned above.

 ### `metamodel_test`
 This crate contains tests for the meta-model.